Mormonism and women: Menstruation

 In December 1866, Brigham Young gave advice that women should wait a week from the start of menstruation before participating in the endowment.

 Some temples in 2012 still did not allow women to perform baptisms for the dead during their menstrual period, despite official policy to the contrary.
-Feminist Mormon Housewives started a project to document which temples did not allow menstruating women to perform baptisms, and after the Salt Lake Tribune reported the story, the LDS church further clarified the policy that menstruating women are allowed to perform baptisms for the dead.

 Endowment

 A 1936 policy forbade women whose husbands were not endowed from receiving their own endowment, whether their husbands were members of the church or not.
 The ostensible reason for the prohibition was to maintain peace and harmony in the home.
 Gradually the policy changed, first for women whose husbands were members of the church, and then on 12 February 1986, for all women whose husbands were unendowed providing they have the consent of their husbands.

-In the temple endowment, women were urged to each be a priestess "unto her husband," while men were promised they would be priests to God; but in January 2019, that was removed from the endowment process, in accordance with other changes that included more lines for Eve in their ritual performance of the Book of Genesis.
+In the temple endowment, women were urged to each be a priestess "unto her husband", while men were promised they would be priests to God; but in January 2019, that was removed from the endowment process, in accordance with other changes that included more lines for Eve in their ritual performance of the Book of Genesis.
 Also in 2019, a letter from the church's First Presidency stated that "Veiling an endowed woman's face prior to burial is optional."
 It had previously been required.
 The letter went on to say that such veiling, "may be done if the sister expressed such a desire while she was living.
 In cases where the wishes of the deceased sister on this matter are not known, her family should be consulted."
 That same year veiling of women during part of the temple endowment ceremony was discontinued.